Data Processing Addendum (EMEA/UK)

 2.5.2 process Customer Personal Data on behalf of and in accordance with Customer’s documented instructions: (i) as further specified in the Agreement, this DPA, and the SCCs; (ii) as otherwise required or permitted under Data Protection Laws; or (iii) as required by other applicable law or judicial process;

-2.5.3 to the extent required by Data Protection Laws, provide, at Customer’s request and expense, reasonable cooperation and assistance in connection with Customer’s obligations under Data Protection Laws as they relate to Contentstack’s processing of Customer Personal Data; and
+2.5.3 to the extent required by Data Protection Laws, provide reasonable cooperation and assistance in connection with Customer’s obligations under Data Protection Laws as they relate to Contentstack’s processing of Customer Personal Data; and

-2.5.4 without undue delay, but no later than 24 hours after discovery by Contentstack, inform Customer of any Personal Data Breach relating to Contentstack’s processing of Customer Personal Data, to the extent Contentstack is legally permitted or required to do so.
+2.5.4 notify Customer without undue delay after becoming aware of a Personal Data Breach that requires not Personal Data Breach relating to Contentstack’s processing of Customer Personal Data, to the extent Contentstack is legally permitted or required to do so.

 2.6 Purposes of Processing.
 Customer instructs Contentstack to process Customer Personal Data for the following purposes: (i) processing in accordance with the Agreement, any applicable Order Form (or similar document), and this DPA; (ii) processing initiated by Users in their use of the Services in accordance with Customer’s configuration of the Services; and (iii) processing to comply with other reasonable written instructions provided by Customer via Contentstack's support service where such instructions are consistent with the terms of the Agreement, this DPA and Data Protection Laws.
 Where an instruction cannot be followed due to the architecture of the Services or generates disproportionate efforts, the Customer will reimburse Contentstack for the costs arising from these efforts or Contentstack may terminate all or applicable parts of the affected Services.